 Legalization History of Cannabis in the United States

-Cannabis was once considered beneficial for both medical and agricultural purposes.
+Cannabis was once considered beneficial for both medical use and agricultural purposes.
 Fields of hemp were mandatory in some places, while pharmacy shelves were full of cannabis products.
 Now, it’s a Schedule 1 Drug, and many people still fear it.
+The cannabis legalization history is complex, reflecting changing social norms and policies over the decades.

 How did we go to such extremes, and why do these laws still exist, considering the decades of research that contradict the ideas that it’s dangerous and not useful?

-Find out how racism and fear have largely determined the fate of this plant, current laws by state, and what the future might hold.
+Find out how racism and fear have largely determined the fate of this plant, current laws by state, and what the future might hold for legalizing marijuana in America.

 Cannabis & the New World